nass15456/CTFs/angstromctf/Lazy_Lagrange.md

 Now let's analyse query1 functions:

-we notice that once we launch this function the array is shuffled randomly, we can pass a list of decimal values and we get a sum or each x_i as following
+we notice that once we launch this function the array is shuffled randomly, we can pass a list of decimal values and we get a sum of each x_i as following

 ```
 a_0 * x_i^0 + a_1 * x_i^1 + a_2 * x_i^2 ... a_n * x_i^n (with n == lenght of array)